*These files appear in .pdf format, if you do not have Adobe Acrobat, you may download it for free from their web site.

 On the average, the senior pastor is 52 years old and has served the congregation more than 12 years.
 Eighty-eight percent of the megachurch pastors are white, six percent African American and six percent are of another racial or ethnic background; 99 percent are male.
 These churches have an average of 13 full time ministerial staff persons and 25 full time paid program staff people.
 Still, the megachurches use large numbers of volunteers; on average they report 297 volunteer workers giving at least five hours a week to the church.

 The FACT website lists the core questions used in the survey and offers an online, interactive workbook enabling congregations to compare themselves with others.
 The FACT survey of U.S. congregations is the most extensive ever conducted.
 It was funded by the Lilly Endowment and coordinated by the Hartford Institute for Religion Research.
-Hartford Seminary's Professors Carl S. Dudley and David A. Roozen are co-directors of Faith Communities Today.
+Hartford International University's Professors Carl S. Dudley and David A. Roozen are co-directors of Faith Communities Today.

 MORE INFORMATION FOLLOWS:

 Nearly one third of the megachurches are independent, unaffiliated with a denomination.
 Even those that have denominational ties tend not to participate in their faith group's meetings and activities.
 Only 30 percent of the huge congregations that acknowledge denominational links say that they "express [its] denominational heritage."
 Forty nine percent said that denominational leadership was of no importance to them.

 Thumma believes that denominations "have more to gain by having megachurches as part of their flock than the large congregation can gain from the national church body."
 Only 27 percent purchase educational or other materials from denominational sources.